"Pain medication is ... not really meant to be a way to maintain or manage chronic pain.” -- Joe Schrank, MSW

 Do you seek out doctors who are known for overprescribing, or “pill mills”?
 Have you lied and said you lost your prescription or been dishonest to a doctor about what you have already been prescribed?

 “If we are telling different doctors different things to get medication, that’s a real red flag,” Schrank says.

 4. You get painkillers from other sources.

 You feel like you don’t have enough medication to ease your pain, so you try to get more.
 These ways of stocking up signal the possibility of addiction:

 - Stealing other people’s leftover or long-forgotten prescription drugs from their medicine cabinets.

-- Stealing drugs from a sick relative.
+- Stealing drugs from a sick relative or friend.

 - Buying other people’s prescription drugs.

 - Stealing prescription pads from doctor’s offices and illegally writing your own prescriptions.